guyvorster/Getting_and_Cleaning_Data_Course_Project/Codebook.md

 Input Data Files
 ----------------

-The data can be found at [this location] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+The original source data can be found at [this location] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 Once downloaded and unzipped, the following files were used as part of this project:

 test folder: